 A website redesign is a thorough process that involves a complete overhaul of your website.
 This can include:

 The purpose of a website redesign is to achieve a significant transformation in both aesthetics and functionality.
-It allows you to align your website with your current branding, improve user experience, and meet the evolving needs of your business.
+It allows you to align your website with your current branding and improve the user experience.

 A redesign can oftentimes coincide with a website migration or a complete overhaul of the website's tech stack.